djstevenson/slotcar/README.md

 #### Pit-lane entry/exit

-Details to follow, basically they are 1-lane-in/2-lanes-out, and 2-lanes-in/1-lane-out, and are 1.5 standard straights in length, ie length of 525mm
+Details to follow, basically they are 1-lane-in/2-lanes-out, and 2-lanes-in/1-lane-out, and are 1.5 standard straights in length, ie length of 525mm.
+Currently, only 2-in 2-out pieces are going to be supported here.

 #### 90˚ crossroads